arthurdent75/SimpleScheduler/README.md

 ### Last but not the list
 If you want to convince me to stay up at night, just <a target="_blank" href="https://www.buymeacoffee.com/arthurdent75">buy me a beer 🍺</a>
 You may say that regular people need coffee to do that.
-Well, I'm not like the others.
+Well, I'm not a regular person.